 Although the physical office is closed, please be assured that we are still here, and all of the ‘back office’ work is still going ahead as before.
 If you need to contact us, call 0208 424 2776 for the latest contact information, or email info@HCHA.org.uk and your enquiry will be forwarded to the most appropriate available person.

 Sheltered and Extra Care Housing

 We know it is hard not to be able to meet up in your communal lounges if they are closed off.
 We will reconsider this when the Government announces that people can gather together safely inside in a way that we can manage.
 At the time of writing we are not yet able to reopen them.

-If you are worried about anything call our staff or pull the orange chord in your home.
+If you are worried about anything call our staff or pull the orange cord in your home.
 DO NOT DELAY.

-We must all respect our space: the 2m distance guidance is there for a very good reason.
-You can pass on the virus before you know that you have it, or if you have no symptoms at all, so wearing a mask (as advised by the Government) and keeping our distance protects us all, including our neighbours.
+The restrictions and guidance are there for a very good reason.
+You can pass on the virus before you know that you have it, or if you have no symptoms at all, so wearing a mask (as advised by the Government) and following the rules on social distancing protects us all, including our neighbours.

 What have we been doing?